Kanan Mishra

-Kanan Mishra (1944–2015) was an Oriya writer.
+Kanan Mishra (1944–2015) was an Odia writer.

 Biography

 Mishra was born on 1 January 1944 at Cuttack, Odisha.
 She wrote five novels, four collections of poetry, one English featured novel and seven children's stories.
 She was married.
 She died on 7 March 2015 at the age of 71.

 Awards

-For her translated book Suryamukhi ra Swapna she received the Sahitya Academy Award from the state government of Odisha.
+For her translated book Suryamukhi ra Swapna she received the Odisha Sahitya Akademi Award from the state government of Odisha.